Chapter Thirteen

 Furthermore, Hester realizes how much Dimmesdale suffers under the big secret.
 It's not his mind that's affected but his body that gets weaker and weaker.

-"His moral force was abased into more than childish weakness.
+I think you can interpret it as a sort of self inflected injury."His moral force was abased into more than childish weakness.
 It grovelled helpless on the ground, even while his intellectual faculties retained their pristine strength, or had perhaps acquired a morbid energy, which disease only could have given them."

 Both Hester and Dimmesdale have a guilty conscience because Hester thinks she should help Arthur by revealing Chillingworth's real identity and Dimmesdale thinks he should step out of the shadow to be indicted too.